assemblee-virtuelle/OntologyDesignConvention/README.md

 * Extend existing universal ontologies.
 Some of them can be found on [LOV][http://lov.okfn.org/dataset/lov/].
 * When extending an ontology, import the ontology but do not modify it.
 Instead, use `owl:sameAs` to define equivalent classes to be developed.
+* Unions of different concepts in the domain and/or the range of a property should be avoided.
+For instance this may lead to allowing one to link a concept in the domain to another unrelated one in the range.
+Instead, properties should be specialized.
+For example, `knowsPerson` and `knowsThema` instead of `knows`.
+This is related to P01.

 ## Pitfalls in PAIR